 We greet the morning with anticipation: it’s time to meet the river!
-After breakfast we drive to the put-in and, conditions permitting, paddle approximately four hours.
+After breakfast we drive to the put-in and, conditions permitting, paddle approximately five hours.
 This is the international section of our trip, with Portugal on one riverbank and Spain on the other.
-The 335 square miles of rugged surrounding terrain is part of the Douro International Natural Park, created to protect the scenic landscape and a host of wildlife species including herons, eagles, Griffon vultures, wild boar and one of the last packs of wolves in this region, which lives a few miles inland from the river.
+The 335 square miles of rugged surrounding terrain is part of the Douro International Natural Park, created to protect the scenic landscape and a host of wildlife species including eagles, red kites, Griffon vultures, herons, wild boar and one of the last packs of wolves in the Tras-os-Montes region, which lives a few miles inland from the river.
 Natural vegetation covers the wild banks along this stretch of the river, including juniper, cork oak, holm oak and chestnut trees.
 Along

 our way, we'll stop on the banks for a picnic lunch.
-When we return to Casa de Santa Cruz, there's time for a swim before our hosts give us a tour of the historic house, sharing their passion for restoration and their commitment to this sleepy village.
+When we return to Casa de Santa Cruz, there's time for a swim before our hosts give us a tour of the historic house, sharing their passion for restoration and their commitment to this village that feels lost in time.

 Day 4: Vila Nova de Foz Coa—Casa do Rio

 A beautiful paddle is in store today.
-Conditions permitting, we’ll paddle for approximately four hours on the river, following the slow current downstream from Barca d’Alva to just west of the mouth of the Coa
+We’ll spend approximately four hours on the river, following the slow current downstream from Barca d’Alva to just east of the mouth of the Coa

-River, a tributary of the Douro, stopping along the way for a picnic lunch, possibly savoring some low-hanging fruit that grows in spots along the riverbank.
+River, a tributary of the Douro.
+We stop along the way for a picnic lunch, possibly savoring some low-hanging fruit that grows in spots along the riverbank.
 Our paddle ends at the stunning new Casa do Rio, an intimate luxury guest house surrounded by the vineyards of Quinta do Vallado, one of the premier producers of table wines in the Douro Valley.
-Set into a steep hillside with magnificent views over the river, the contemporary inn invites relaxation on the terrace or a dip in the infinity pool following an afternoon stroll through the vineyards.
+Set into a steep hillside with magnificent views over the river, the contemporary inn enjoys complete solitude.
+Relax on the terrace or enjoy a refreshing dip in the infinity pool following an afternoon stroll through the vineyards.